 To get a clear picture of how well your sales techniques are working, start by looking at the performance of individual reps.
 Key metrics like deal closure rates, the average length of the sales cycle, and customer feedback provide direct insight into their effectiveness.
 For instance, if you see a rep’s close rate increase after adopting a new technique, that’s a strong signal it’s working.
 Similarly, a shorter sales cycle suggests the new approach is helping them move deals forward more efficiently.
 Setting individual goals for each rep helps track their progress and measures the direct impact of your sales training and coaching.

-Analyze Conversion Rates and Deal Size
+Look at Your Conversion Rates and Average Deal Size

 Beyond individual performance, you need to look at how new techniques affect your bottom line.
 Analyzing conversion rates at each stage of your sales funnel shows you exactly where a technique is making the biggest difference.
 Are more discovery calls converting to demos?
 Are more demos leading to proposals?
 These numbers tell a powerful story.
 At the same time, keep an eye on the average deal size.
 Effective techniques, especially value-based selling, should help your team articulate the full value of your solution, often leading to larger, more profitable deals.
 Organizations that consistently measure these outcomes are far more likely to see real improvements in sales performance.